Prof. Dr. Kristina Reiss

 Academic Career and Research Areas

-Prof. Reiss studied mathematics and physics at the University of Heidelberg and completed her first and second state examinations (Staatsexamen) there.
-She also obtained her doctorate at Heidelberg in 1980 with a thesis on pure mathematics.
-She has worked at various institutes of higher education, including Stuttgart, Oldenburg and Augsburg.
-Her first professorial position in Munich was at Ludwig Maximilian University.
-Since 2009, she has held the Heinz Nixdorf Chair of Mathematics Education at TUM.
-Professor Reiss serves as Dean of the TUM Department of Mathematics as well as on the board of trustees of the Deutsches Museum and is a member of the acatech National Academy of Science and Engineering.
+Prof. Reiss studied mathematics and physics at the University of Heidelberg, passed the first and second state examinations and received her doctorate in Heidelberg in 1980 with a topic in pure mathematics.
+Various positions at universities took her to Stuttgart, Oldenburg and Augsburg, among others.
+In Munich, she initially worked at the LMU.
+At TUM, she held the Heinz Nixdorf Chair for Didactics of Mathematics from 2009 to 2021.
+Prof. Reiss is a member of the Board of Trustees of the Deutsches Museum and of acatech, the German Academy of Science and Engineering.

 Key Publications (all publications)